Sword: Iron Age

 Iron became increasingly common from the 13th century BC.
 Before that the use of swords was less frequent.
 The iron was not quench-hardened although often containing sufficient carbon, but work-hardened like bronze by hammering.
 This made them comparable or only slightly better in terms of strength and hardness to bronze swords.
 They could still bend during use rather than spring back into shape.
 But the easier production, and the better availability of the raw material for the first time permitted the equipping of entire armies with metal weapons, though Bronze Age Egyptian armies were sometimes fully equipped with bronze weapons.

 Ancient swords are often found at burial sites.
 The sword was often placed on the right side of the corpse.
 Many times the sword was kept over the corpse.
 In many late Iron Age graves, the sword and the scabbard were bent at 180 degrees.
 It was known as killing the sword.
 Thus they might have considered swords as the most potent and powerful object.

 Indian antiquity

-High-carbon steel for swords, which would later appear as Damascus steel, was likely introduced in India around the mid-1st millennium BCE.
-The Periplus of the Erythraean Sea mentions swords of Indian iron and steel being exported from ancient India to Greece.
+High-carbon steel for swords, which would later appear as Damascus steel, was likely introduced in India around the mid-1st millennium BC.
+The Periplus of the Erythraean Sea mentions swords of Indian iron and steel being exported from ancient India to ancient Greece.
 Blades from the Indian subcontinent made of Damascus steel also found their way into Persia.